MarceloLandaverde/udacity-capstone-project/starter_file/README.md

 ### Access
-*TODO*: Explain how you are accessing the data in your workspace.
 During the project two differents ways were implemented in order access the data set.

 For the experiment using AutoML we just simply imported it to the notebook by using the TabularDatasetFactory class and the method ".fromDelimetedFiles"
-Afterwards the dataset was registered
+Afterwards the dataset will be registered

 The following pictures displays the steps mentioneds above: